-Alberta's Government House: A Vice-Regal Residence by Jane Ross is published.
+Alberta's Government House, A Vice-Regal Residence by author Jane Ross is published.

 Invitation to the "Centenary Celebration Launch"

-The Old Glenora Conservation Association is established to be a voice for the residents of Old Glenora and Capital Hill.
-The Association aims to maintain the neighbourhood and its significant historic character by supporting the terms of the Carruthers Caveat and the “Garden City Suburb” layout of the neighbourhood.
+In August of 2013, the Old Glenora Conservation Association is established to be a voice for the residents of Old Glenora and Capital Hill.
+The Association aims to maintain the neighbourhood and its significant historic character by supporting the terms of the Carruthers Caveat and the 'Garden City Suburb' layout of the neighbourhood.
 The first meeting is held early in 2014.